tortxof/rc-club-members/README.md

 ## Installation

 You can deploy this app with [Docker](https://www.docker.com/).
 The Docker image runs a uwsgi server speaking uwsgi by default.
 For deployment you'll need nginx to reverse proxy.
 To have the uwsgi server speak HTTP, see the section below about running in development mode.
+When running the Docker container, set the `APP_URL` environment variable to the url of the app, without the trailing `/`.
+For example `APP_URL=https://members.example.com`.

 ### Docker

 Pull the image from Docker Hub and run it.

     docker pull tortxof/rc-club-members
-    docker run -d --restart always --name members-app -p 5000:5000 tortxof/rc-club-members
+    docker run -d --restart always --name members-app -e APP_URL=https://members.example.com -p 5000:5000 tortxof/rc-club-members

 Then create a
 [data container](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container)